Let’s go out for … burgers

 • Eating at a restaurant where the burgers are grilled and the fat is allowed to drip off will end up being healthier and tastier than at a diner or fast-food joint where the burgers are fried.

-• Watch your toppings: bacon, heavy cheese and pan-fried mushrooms all add more Points values than the staples of lettuce, tomato, pickle and onion.
+• Watch your toppings: bacon, heavy cheese and pan-fried mushrooms all add more Points than the staples of lettuce, tomato, pickle and onion.
 If you really want to shave Points, ditch the mayo and just stick with mustard.

 How You Want it Cooked